How to Get into Beacon High School

 Do you need to write an essay for Beacon High School?

-As Beacon’s MySchools page states, 80% of the admissions criteria is the essay.
-The good news is that applicants can use the same consortium essay for 5 consortium schools (East Side Community School, Institute for Collaborative Education, School of the Future High School, Beacon High School, and University Heights Secondary School).
-The rubric for how the essay is graded is publicly available and we encourage students to make sure they think their essays will get 100% on all the parts of the rubric!
+As Beacon’s MySchools page states, 50% of the admissions criteria is the essay.
+It used to be that students submitted it online and that applicants could use the same consortium essay for 5 consortium schools (East Side Community School, Institute for Collaborative Education, School of the Future High School, Beacon High School, and University Heights Secondary School).
+However, since the 2026/27 admissions cycle the school is having applicants write the essay in person by hand (unless there is a documented accommodation that specifically mentions laptop use).
+The writing prompts and rubric for how the essay is graded is publicly available and we encourage students to make sure they think their essays will get 100% on all the parts of the rubric!

-The essay should represent your child's best work (no typos please!) and is a terrific opportunity to show Beacon a little more about who your child is as a student and a person.
+It's important to know that during the in-person session, you’ll be asked to respond to a prompt that’s similar to the examples you’ve seen, though not exactly the same.
+You’ll get a single sheet of paper (front and back) to write your response, and it will be evaluated using the rubric outlined on the schools website.
+The essay should represent your child's best work and is a terrific opportunity to show Beacon a little more about who your child is as a student and a person.